 Q. Did our first parents continue in the state wherein they were created?

-A. Our first parents being justify to the freedom of their own will, fell from the estate wherein they were created, by sinning a against God (Gen. 3:6, 7, 8, 13; Ecc.
+A. Our first parents being left to the freedom of their own will, fell from the estate wherein they were created, by sinning against God (Gen. 3:6, 7, 8, 13; Ecc.
 7:29).

 Q. What is sin?